agustinramirez06/agustinramirez06/README.md

   </span>

 ## 🎵 Outside Tech
-- 🎸 Guitar & 🏀 Sports —
+- 🎸 I Like to Play The Guitar & 🏀 Sports

 ---